les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-14-devrions-estimer-les-projets.markdown

 In a world without estimation overhead the team is likely to be more happy and productive, the inefficiency of spending time on estimating rather than delivering working software is eliminated and the PO will have real data with which to make decisions rather than guesses made under pressure.

-Dans un monde sans surcharge d'estimation, l'équipe sera probablement plus heureuse et plus productive, l'inefficacité du temps passé à estimer plutôt que livrer un logiciel opérationnel sera éliminé et le PO aura des données réelles avec lesquelles prendre des décisions plutôt que faire, sous pression, des suppositions .
+Dans un monde sans surcharge d'estimation, l'équipe sera probablement plus heureuse et plus productive, l'inefficacité du temps passé à estimer plutôt que livrer un logiciel opérationnel sera éliminée et le PO aura des données réelles avec lesquelles prendre des décisions plutôt que faire, sous pression, des suppositions .

 To summarise: